urastogi885/enpm673-hw1/README.md

 ````
 python3 problem_3.py
 ````
-- THe program will print 4 matrices for SVD
+- The program will print 4 matrices for SVD